Mobile Endpoint Agent Installation on Android Devices

 CPU metrics, TCP protocol for network tests, and Wireless Metrics (Retransmission Rate, Roaming Events & Channel Swap Events) are not supported on mobile devices.

-Dynamic Tests, Real User Tests and TCP Connect are not supported at this time.
+Dynamic Tests, Real User Tests, and Instant Tests, are not supported at this time.

-Mobile Metrics: API, dashboard, and alerts for mobile metrics are not currently supported.
+Mobile Metrics: API and alerts for mobile metrics are not currently supported.

-Future releases will include support for ChromeOS and Honeywell scanners.
+Future releases will include support for ChromeOS devices.

 Last updated